janakan86/PTV_travelPlanner/README.md

 # PTV_travelPlanner
-A Angular application to view disruptions and plan travel within the State of Victoria, Australia.
+An Angular application to view disruptions and plan travel within the State of Victoria, Australia.
-The app consumes data from the PTV Timetable API
+The app consumes data from the PTV Timetable API.

 ![alt text](https://github.com/janakan86/PTV_travelPlanner/blob/master/screenCapture.png)